 Blackcurrants are another tiny-sized powerhouse of vitamin C; they contain three times the amount of oranges.
 They are also, like the blueberry, exceptionally rich in anthocyanins, and it is this pairing of nutrients which bestows them with such a show-stopping array of health benefits; protecting against inflammation and preserving brain health offer just two examples.

 Prunes, meanwhile, might not be the prettiest purple fruit but still contain an abundance of healthy compounds.
 High in fibre and deliciously fat-free, prunes are fabulous sources of potassium, vitamin A and iron, the mineral essential for red blood cell production.
+It’s easy to confuse purple fruits with dark and black fruits and they are likely to have different properties, so take this into consideration when you’re next filling up your basket to ensure you are getting the right foods for you.

 We should also be sure to eat plenty of purple veggies: they are just as nutrient dense as their sweeter siblings.
 Bright, for instance, is a good source of minerals including folate, iron, manganese and potassium and is also high in nitrates.
 Although the health world tends to lambaste this final chemical compound as a processed meat preservative associated with heart disease, the natural nitrates in lushly tasting beetroot juice have been found to help reduce blood pressure.